hackclub/hackclub/workshops/dialogue_tree/README.md

 ## Hacking

 The fun doesn't stop here!
-Here are some ways you can expand on this proejct:
+Here are some ways you can expand on this project:

 - [Make Certain Paths Hidden](https://repl.it/@CosmicSnowman/Dialogue-Tree-Expanded-1#main.cs)
 - [Add Color to the Text](https://repl.it/@CosmicSnowman/Dialogue-Tree-Expanded-2#main.cs)